ATP synthase: Other eukaryotes

 Eukaryotes belonging to some divergent lineages have very special organizations of the ATP synthase.
 A euglenozoa ATP synthase forms a dimer with a boomerang-shaped F_{1} head like other mitochondrial ATP synthases, but the F_{O} subcomplex has many unique subunits.
 It uses cardiolipin.
 The inhibitory IF_{1} also binds differently, in a way shared with trypanosomatida.

+Apicomplexans, such as Plasmodium, utilise a hexameric ATP synthase organisation existing as a trimer of ATP synthase dimers.
+These hexameric assemblies arrange into pentagonal pyramids, which induce a unique bulbous cristae membrane morphology.
+This organisation is underpinned by both apicomplexan-specific subunits and cardiolipins.

 Archaea

 Archaea do not generally have an F-ATPase.
 Instead, they synthesize ATP using the A-ATPase/synthase, a rotary machine structurally similar to the V-ATPase but mainly functioning as an ATP synthase.
 Like the bacteria F-ATPase, it is believed to also function as an ATPase.

 LUCA and earlier

 F-ATPase gene linkage and gene order are widely conserved across ancient prokaryote lineages, implying that this system already existed at a date before the last universal common ancestor, the LUCA.